 - Stick with textures and neutrals when using a rug for home staging.
 Sisal or shag rugs are great options and look good in MLS photos.

-- Area rugs (typically rugs at least 5’ x 7’ or larger) in living rooms usually look best when the front legs of the furniture are anchored on the rug.
+- Area rugs (typically rugs at least 5’ x 7’ or larger) in living rooms usually look best when you anchor the front legs of the furniture on the rug.
 A standard 8’ x 10’ rug works well in most living rooms.

-- Small rugs should be REMOVED from the house when staging your home for sale.
+- Remove small rugs from the house when staging your home for sale.
 Having runners, doormats, and other small rugs lying around can feel cluttered to buyers and interrupts the visual flow of the house, especially in your MLS photos.
 Buyers want to see the condition and quality of flooring — show them!
 It’s also worth noting that smaller rugs can present a bigger trip hazard for some buyers, so play it safe and take them out.

 - Bath mats are gross to potential buyers.
 And to be fair, having a bunch of strangers walking on your bath mat in their dirty shoes should probably feel gross to you as a seller.
 Keep your bath mats for stepping out of the shower safely, but stow them away in a cabinet or closet when photographing your MLS pictures or showing the home to buyers.